diogoviveiros/diogoviveiros.github.io/_portfolio/4advanced_paste.md

 ---
-title: "Advanced Paste for Windows"
+title: "Advanced Paste Clipboard for Windows"
 excerpt: "Clipboard and template tool for Windows as a part of the Microsoft PowerToys project."
 collection: portfolio
 ---